Spotted seal

-The spotted seal (Phoca largha), also known as the larga seal or largha seal, is an earless seal (or true seal, Phocidae).
+The spotted seal (Phoca largha), also known as the larga seal or largha seal, is a species of earless seal (or true seal, Phocidae).
 It inhabits ice floes and waters of the north Pacific Ocean and adjacent seas.
 It is primarily found along the continental shelf of the Beaufort, Chukchi, Bering and Okhotsk Seas and south to the northern Yellow Sea and it migrates south as far as northern Huanghai and the western Sea of Japan.
 It is also found in Alaska from the southeastern Bristol Bay to Demarcation Point during the ice-free seasons of summer and autumn when spotted seals mate and have pups.
 Smaller numbers are found in the Beaufort Sea.
 It is sometimes mistaken for the harbor seal to which it is closely related and spotted seals and harbor seals often mingle together in areas where their habitats overlap.

 The reduction in arctic ice floes due to global warming led to concerns that the spotted seal was threatened with extinction.
 Studies were conducted on its population numbers, with the conclusion, as of 15 October 2009, that the spotted seal population in Alaskan waters is not currently to be listed as endangered by NOAA.
+However, as of 2026, the NOAA considers the distinct population group of southern spotted seals to be threatened.

 Etymology

 The scientific name originated in the Greek word for seal, phoce, and larga, the term used by the Siberian Tungus people for this seal.
 The English common name comes from this seal's characteristic dark, irregularly shaped spots.
-Alaskan Eskimo names include issuriq (Central Alaskan Yup'ik language), gazigyaq in St. Lawrence Island Yupik, and qasigiaq in Inupiaq.
+In Alaska, indigenous names include issuriq in Central Alaskan Yup'ik, gazigyaq in St. Lawrence Island Yupik, and qasigiaq in Inupiaq.